 - Two recessive (a) alleles produce a solid black hair shaft (non-agouti).

 Test Code: AGOUTI 17 A/A Agouti (banded fur) A/a: Agouti (banded fur), carrier of the non-agouti allele a/a: Non-Agouti (solid/self)

 The dilute phenotype results from an autosomal recessive mutation in the MLPH gene18.
 Coat colors are diluted as follows:

 Test Code: DILUTE 18 -/- No Dilution -/+ Carrier of Dilute +/+ Dilute

 The TYRP1 gene has been found to be involved with the synthesis of eumelanin pigment, which results in a black/brown coloration.
 Variations of brown coat color are a result of mutations in the TYRP1 gene 19,20.
 The normal wild type allele is the dominant B allele, and cat homozygous for this allele at either position will be either black or dark brown in color.
-A mutation at the c.8 C>G position (b allele) is associated with a chocolate, or chestnut phenotype and a mutation at the c.298C>T position is associated with a cinnamon, or light brown phenotype (bl allele).
+A mutation which affects a splice site of the TYRP1 gene (5IVS6) (b allele) is associated with a chocolate, or chestnut phenotype* and a mutation at the c.298C>T position is associated with a cinnamon, or light brown phenotype (bl allele).
 The individual must be homozygous for the b or bl allele in order to express a chocolate or cinnamon phenotype.
-In the case that the cat is homozygous for both mutations, the color will be intermediate chocolate phenotype.
+Occasionally, cats will be heterozygous for both the cinnamon and brown mutations, resulting in a chocolate phenotype.

 Chocolate (b/b) > Cinnamon (bl/bl)